Bills safety Damar Hamlin in critical condition after collapsing on the field - NewsBreak

 Hamlin, 24, was seen getting back to his feet after making the tackle and then almost immediately collapsing backward with the full force of his body coming down onto the turf.

-An ambulance at the stadium hurriedly rushed to Hamlin while his teammates and opponents circled around him.Fans raise $1M for Bills’ Hamlin’s toy drive after injury
+An ambulance at the stadium hurriedly rushed to Hamlin while his teammates and opponents circled around him.Damar Hamlin cardiac arrest highlights importance of CPR

 At one point, according to the game’s broadcast, paramedics administered CPR on the player and provided him with oxygen.
 Joe Buck, the game’s play-by-play announcer, described the CPR as taking place for “many minutes.”